OWASP/ASVS/4.0/en/0x17-V9-Communications.md

 ## Control Objective

-Ensure that a verified application satisfies the following high level requirements:
+Ensure that a verified application meets the following high level requirements:

-* TLS or strong encryption is always used, regardless of the sensitivity of the data being transmitted
+* Require TLS or strong encryption, independent of sensitivity of the content.
+* Follow the latest guidance, including:
+  * Configuration advice
-* The most recent, leading configuration advice is used to enable and order preferred algorithms and ciphers
+  * Preferred algorithms and ciphers
-* Weak or soon to be deprecated algorithms and ciphers are ordered as a last resort
+* Avoid weak or soon to be deprecated algorithms and ciphers, except as a last resort
-* Deprecated or known insecure algorithms and ciphers are disabled.
+* Disable deprecated or known insecure algorithms and ciphers.

+Within these requirements:

-Leading industry advice on secure TLS configuration changes frequently, often due to catastrophic breaks in existing algorithms and ciphers.
-Always use the most recent versions of TLS configuration review tools to configure the preferred order and algorithm selection.
-Configuration should be periodically checked to ensure that secure communications configuration is always present and effective.
+* Stay current with recommended industry advice on secure TLS configuration, as it changes frequently (often due to catastrophic breaks in existing algorithms and ciphers).
+* Use the most recent versions of TLS configuration review tools to configure the preferred order and algorithm selection.
+* Check your configuration periodically to ensure that secure communication is always present and effective.

-## V9.1 Client Communication Security
+## V9.1 Client Communications Security

-All client communications should only take place over encrypted communication paths.
-In particular, the use of TLS 1.2 or later is essentially all but required by modern browsers and search engines.
-Configuration should be regularly reviewed using up to date tools to ensure that the latest leading practices are in place.
+Ensure all client messages are sent over encrypted networks, using TLS 1.2 or later.
+Use up to date tools to review the client configuration on a regular basis.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |